When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 Charleston gets even more colorful in spring.
 Vibrant magnolias and azaleas are blooming at every turn.
 Visit the plantations at this time of year to see the full glory of the stunning gardens.

-A visit to Charleston in spring is best planned in advance.
+We’d suggest planning a visit to Charleston in spring in advance.
 You’ll have to contend with soaring hotel prices, especially around Easter.
 The city will be crowded, so if you’re looking for a quiet break, it might be better to visit mid-week.

 Summer

-You can expect an exodus from the city in the summer, with most people choosing to focus their days around Charleston’s surrounding beaches.
-The heat and humidity can be stifling, but the coastal breezes make it more bearable.
+Expect an exodus from the city in the summer, with most people choosing to focus their days around Charleston’s surrounding beaches.
+After finding ourselves here in the summer, we must say that the heat and humidity can be stifling, but the coastal breezes make it (slightly) more bearable.

 Summer

-Since it’s in the middle of the Atlantic hurricane season, a visit to Charleston in the summer is best booked last minute.
-There’s a chance of hurricanes and flooding derailing your plans in the city.
+Since summer falls in the middle of the Atlantic hurricane season, we’d recommend booking a summer visit to Charleston last minute.
+There’s a chance hurricanes and flooding could derail your plans in the city.
 Make sure you have adequate travel insurance with hurricane and natural disaster coverage.

 The weather in Charleston in summer is blazing hot, but the cloud cover is high.
 Even on cloudy days, make sure you wear SPF, as the UV levels are strong.
 Also, take lots of mosquito spray with you and drink plenty of water!